 Auto-Detected from Item Content

 Many publishers embed images in their item content using <img> tags and prefer to use these instead of the images Facebook auto-detects.
-Using “Auto-Detect from Item Content” instructs dlvr.it will scan for <img> tags embedded in the item content and include the first valid image we find as the thumbnail. dlvr.it will automatically skip any images which are not at least 250x250 pixels to prevent the selection of social media chicklets and other structural icons.
+Using “Auto-Detect from Item Content” instructs dlvr.it to scan for <img> tags embedded in the item content and include the first valid image we find as the thumbnail. dlvr.it will automatically skip any images which are not at least 150x150 pixels to prevent the selection of social media chicklets and other structural icons.

 If dlvr.it is unable to validate the images, no thumbnail will be used.

 Some publishers and bloggers prefer to include the same image – say a logo or photo – with each Facebook post.
 Select “Manual” and enter the URL of your image.
 We’ll include this image with all items posted to Facebook.
 Facebook recommends thumbnail dimensions of at least 200x200, and dlvr.it will not allow images less than 50x50 to be used.

 1.)
 Click the Social icon on the dashboard

 2.)
 Scroll to Thumbnail Style and select Manual

 Don’t want to include an image with your shared links?
 Select “No thumbnails” and we’ll post your content as shared links without thumbnail images.

 The most reliable way to control the images included with Facebook posts is to include OpenGraph tags on your pages.